-Bearded seals are a boreoarctic species with a circumpolar distribution (Fedoseev 1965, Johnson et al. 1966, Burns 1967, Burns and Frost 1979, Burns 1981, Smith 1981, Kelly 1988).
-Their normal range extends from the Arctic Ocean (85°N) south to Sakhalin Island (45°N) in the Pacific, and south to Hudson Bay (55°N) in the Atlantic (Allen 1880, Ognev 1935, King 1983).
-Bearded seals inhabit the seasonally icecovered seas of the Northern Hemisphere where they whelp and rear their pups, and molt their coats on the ice in the spring and early summer.
+Bearded seals are a boreoarctic species with a circumpolar distribution (Fedoseev 1965; Johnson et al. 1966; Burns 1967, 1981; Burns and Frost 1979; Smith 1981; Kelly 1988).
+Their normal range extends from the Arctic Ocean (85°N) south to Sakhalin Island (45°N) in the Pacific and south to Hudson Bay (55°N) in the Atlantic (Allen 1880, Ognev 1935, King 1983).
+Bearded seals inhabit the seasonally ice-covered seas of the Northern Hemisphere, where they whelp and rear their pups and molt their coats on the ice in the spring and early summer.
 Bearded seals feed primarily on benthic organisms, including epifaunal and infaunal invertebrates, and demersal fishes and so are closely linked to areas where the seafloor is shallow (less than 200 m).

-Two subspecies have been described: E. b. barbatus from the Laptev Sea, Barents Sea, North Atlantic Ocean, and Hudson Bay (Rice 1998); and E. b. nauticus from the remaining portions of the Arctic Ocean and the Bering and Okhotsk Seas (Ognev 1935, Scheffer 1958, Manning 1974, Heptner et al. 1976).
+Two subspecies have been described: E. b. barbatus from the Laptev Sea, Barents Sea, North Atlantic Ocean, and Hudson Bay (Rice 1998); and E. b. nauticus from the remaining portions of the Arctic Ocean and the Bering and Okhotsk seas (Ognev 1935, Scheffer 1958, Manning 1974, Heptner et al. 1976).
 The geographic distributions of these subspecies are not separated by conspicuous gaps, and there are regions of intergrading generally described as somewhere along the northern Russian and central Canadian coasts.
-As part of a status review of the bearded seal for consideration of listing as threatened or endangered, Cameron et al. (2010) defined longitude 112°W in the Canadian Arctic Archipelago as the North American delineation between the two subspecies and 145°E as the Eurasian delineation between the two subspecies.
-Based on evidence for discreteness and ecological uniqueness of bearded seals in the Sea of Okhotsk, the E. b. nauticus subspecies was further divided into an Okhotsk Distinct Population Segment (DPS) and a Beringia DPS, so named because the continental shelf waters of the Bering, Chukchi, Beaufort, and East Siberian Seas that are the bearded seals range in this region overlie much of the land bridge that was exposed during the last glaciation and that has been referred to as Beringia.
-For the purposes of this stock assessment the Beringia DPS is considered the Alaska Stock of the bearded seal.
+As part of a status review of the bearded seal for consideration of listing as "threatened" or "endangered," Cameron et al. (2010) defined longitude $145^{\circ}E$ as the Eurasian delineation between the two subspecies and $112^{\circ}W$ in the Canadian Arctic Archipelago as the North American delineation between the two subspecies.
+Based on evidence for discreteness and ecological uniqueness of bearded seals in the Sea of Okhotsk, the E. b. nauticus subspecies was further divided into an Okhotsk Distinct Population Segment (DPS) and a Beringia DPS, so named because the continental shelf waters of the Bering, Chukchi, Beaufort, and East Siberian seas that are the bearded seals' range in this region overlie much of the land bridge that was exposed during the last glaciation and that has been referred to as Beringia.
+For the purposes of this stock assessment the Beringia DPS is considered the Alaska stock of the bearded seal (Fig. 1).

 Figure 1.
-Approximate distribution of bearded seals (shaded area) in Alaska.
+Approximate distribution of bearded seals (dark shaded area) in Alaska.
 The combined summer and winter distribution are depicted.